-- Verbal reprimand from a member of staff; - Letter to parents to advise of the misbehaviour; - Additional schoolwork or repeating unsatisfactory work until it meets the required standard; - The setting of written tasks as punishments, such as writing lines or essays; - Detention - Withdrawal of privileges; - Confiscation of property that is being used inappropriately or without consideration; - School based service or imposition of a task, under the supervision of a member of staff; - Assistance with domestic tasks, such as collecting litter; - Regular reporting, including academic performance reporting, early morning reporting, scheduled uniform, and other behaviour checks, or being identified for behaviour monitoring; and - Withdrawal from a lesson, school trip or team event.
+- The Reflective System and Reflection Time - Verbal reprimand from a member of staff; - Letter to parents to advise of the misbehaviour; - Additional schoolwork or repeating unsatisfactory work until it meets the required standard. - Withdrawal of privileges. - Confiscation of property that is being used inappropriately or without consideration; - School based service or imposition of a task, under the supervision of a member of staff; - Assistance with domestic tasks, such as collecting litter; - Regular reporting, including academic performance reporting, early morning reporting, scheduled uniform, and other behaviour checks, or being identified for behaviour monitoring; and - Withdrawal from a lesson, school trip or team event.